 Depending on the type of sight you go with, the details of how they work will change a bit but ultimately it works off of the “Pepper’s Ghost” concept.

-According to Wikipedia, Pepper’s Ghost is “an illusionary technique used in theatre, haunted house, dark rides and in some magic tricks.”
+According to Wikipedia, Pepper’s Ghost is “an illusionary technique used in theatre, haunted houses, dark rides and in some magic tricks.”
 There’s a good chance you’ve seen this effect and never realized it.

 Essentially, using a plate of glass and some creative lighting, you can make objects disappear or morph into other objects.
 A person slowly turning into a skeleton, for example.